Business Email Sign-off Considerations

 Your Choices Set the Tone

 Not only does how you sign your name set the tone of an email, but so does how you choose to sign off.
-Some have their way of signing off that reflects individuality or their personality.
+Some have a way of signing off that reflects their individuality or personality.

 For example, I am known for signing off my emails with “At your service” or “Virtually.”
 (If you see anyone else using these closings, you know where they got it from!)